debops/debops/docs/acme-support.rst

    /srv/www/sites/<domain>/public/.well-known/acme-challenge/

-If the challenge file is not found at the server location, ``nginx`` will switch the request to the "global" server ``root`` directory, by default:
+If the challenge file is not found at the server location, :program:`nginx` will switch the request to the "global" server ``root`` directory, by default:

 .. code-block:: none